Reet Petite: History

+1986 re-release

 The song was reissued in 1986 following the showing of a clay animation video of Wilson singing the song on the BBC2 documentary series Arena.
 The video was directed by Giblets, a London-based animation studio.
 The reissued version proved so popular that in December 1986, almost three years after Wilson's death, the song became a number 1 in the UK for four weeks (selling over 700,000 copies) becoming that year's UK Christmas number one, 29 years after its chart debut.